 - Are your tools prepared?
 Do you already have headshots, a social media presence, a website, or a showreel?

 - Are you in the union?
-If you have your SAG-AFTRA card, your agent can submit you to far more roles than otherwise.
+If you have your SAG-AFTRA card, your agent can submit you to far more roles than otherwise

 - Do you have any industry connections?
 Do you know anyone who is already established who is willing to vouch for you?

 If you run down this checklist and surmise that you’re ready for an agent, whether you actually get one will, again, ultimately come down to putting in the hard work.
 “Agencies already have a full roster of clients from the moment they open their doors or soon thereafter,” insists marketing guru and Backstage Expert Gwyn Gilliss.
-“They aren’t ‘looking’ for new young faces unless they’re short of a particular type, age range, nationality, or other unique quality… Otherwise you need to market yourself and get experience—showcases, Off-Off-Broadway plays, or indie/student films.
-Self-submit online to Backstage, N.Y. or L.A.
+“They aren’t ‘looking’ for new young faces unless they’re short of a particular type, age range, nationality, or other unique quality….
+Otherwise, you need to market yourself and get experience—showcases, Off-Off-Broadway plays, or indie/student films.
+Self-submit online to Backstage, New York or L.A.
 Casting… it’ll teach you how to audition, compete, and book!
 When you have some credits under your belt, then contact agents.”

-Patrick Ryan, founder of Aligned Stars Agency in Atlanta, echoes this sentiment, and advances it even further.
+Patrick Ryan, founder of Aligned Stars Agency in Atlanta, echoes this sentiment and advances it even further.
 “Treat yourself as a small business,” he says.
 “Know your industry.
 Understand the sales tools we use and be ready to work.
 Training is a key factor; that shows people the kind of effort you’re putting into your career.
 If you’re going to seriously compete for these roles, training is extremely important and you should know your type and the kinds of roles you should be going up for.
 When it’s time to come in and read for an agent, come in and show us what you can do!
 We want to see what makes you unique, what you can do right now.”

 And if you do submit to an agency and it doesn’t come to fruition, don’t think of the outcome as finalized.
-“Don’t give up if you don’t hear from us in a month or two,” says ASA special advisor Andie Jordan.
+“Don’t give up if you don’t hear from us in a month or two,” says ASA special adviser Andie Jordan.
 “Resubmit after six months—our needs may have changed between your submissions.”

 A lame duck agent can be counterproductive in advancing your career, but a bad or devious agent can be detrimental and have lasting effects.
 After all, this person is quite literally representing you to the rest of the business.
 Fortunately, there are several ways in which you can recognize and avoid this type of dread.